harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - Created: 3/13/2020
 - Population: 114

 Dr. Jordan Shlain pitched an idea to make a copy of the "real info only" group but only be clinicians.
-The idea was that anyone could watch, but only clinicians could talk.
-It was entirely self-policed and worked out really well.
+The idea is that anyone could watch, but only clinicians could talk.
+It is entirely self-policed and worked out really well.
 A lot of amazing people are participating in this community.

 ### Sourcing PPE community (Ended) (success)
 - Created: 3/19/2020
 - Population: 175
 - Supply chains have come back (For the most part)

-When the supply chain broke down in the U.S., we splintered a few folks from the main channel and we started thinking through how to source PPE, etc. This group spent a lot of resources thinking through how to fill the holes that had been put into the U.S. supply chain.
+When the supply chain broke down in the U.S., we splintered a few folks from the main channel and we started working on how to source PPE, etc. This group spent a lot of resources learning how to fill the holes that had been put into the U.S. supply chain.
 It was a success.
 An amazing amount of work and effort came from this group.

 Eventually, it ended up dying out - but not before a handful of really fantastic orgs spun out - including the Last Mile.